 How to start your cloud exodus

-2. Pilot a European provider: Test Hetzner’s ARM64 nodes or try on-prem with OpenStack.
-I did, and I still have root access.
+- Pilot a European provider: Test Hetzner’s ARM64 nodes or try on-prem with OpenStack.
+I explored it, and I still have root access.

-3. Go hybrid with intent: Keep hyperscale where needed, but don’t let it become your default.
+- Go hybrid with intent: Keep hyperscale where genuinely needed (AI training, global CDN, extreme burst capacity), but don’t let it become your default.